Digital Health Tool for Improving Medication Adherence in Diabetes

 The trial does not specify if you need to stop taking your current medications.
 However, since the study focuses on improving adherence to diabetes medications, it seems likely that you will continue taking them.

-Is the digital health tool for improving medication adherence in diabetes safe for humans?
+What evidence suggests that this digital health tool is effective for improving medication adherence in diabetes?

 Jacqueline Seiglie